 Questionnaires are a way of gathering feedback from students or colleagues about many aspects of your teaching and papers, which can also feed into your Otago Teaching Profile.
 HEDC’s Evaluation service offers advice, support and information on all aspects of the University of Otago’s evaluation process, including collating results and reporting.

 Ready to get started?

-You can order evaluation questionnaires online by logging into Otago inFORM, a new online system for ordering questionnaires quickly and easily.
-Log in using your University username and password, select which questionnaire type and start designing your questionnaire.
-Once you are happy with it, proceed to checkout to submit your request.
-You will be sent a confirmation email with the details of your request for your records.
+You can order evaluation questionnaires online by logging into Otago inFORM with your University username and password.
+Once you are happy with the design of your questionnaire, proceed to checkout and submit it.
+You will be sent a confirmation email with the request details for your records.

 The evaluation process

 If your request only includes questions from the in-house Otago inFORM catalogues you will receive an instant email reply which contains a link to a preview of the questionnaire that you have ordered.
 If, however, you have included custom questions, HEDC’s Evaluation service will review them before you receive this automated email (this can take up to 5 business days during busy times).
 Please check the questionnaire link for accuracy and let us know if changes are needed prior to it being emailed to participants.